UPSC Syllabus (IAS Exam Syllabus): What are the subjects that should be studied for the Civil Services Exam – Prelims, Mains, and the Interview?

 UPSC Syllabus for Paper-II – 200 marks

 This objective paper is for a duration of two hours.
 There will be 80 questions.
-Marks of this paper is counted to decide the toppers of the preliminary exam.
+Marks of this paper are counted to decide the toppers of the preliminary exam.
 This paper is only qualifying in nature.
 Aspirants just need to ensure that they score at least 33% marks in this paper.
 The syllabus of GS Paper 2 (CSAT) is given below.

 - Interpersonal skills including communication skills.